mostafamedhat1983/ODC-project/README.md

 ```

 ### 3. Create AWS Security Group
-Creates a security group with name 'weather-app-SG' using saved credentialsId 'aws-key', and put the followin ports in the allowed inbond connections
+Creates a security group with name 'weather-app-SG' using saved credentialsId 'aws-key', and put the following ports in the allowed inbound connections
 port 22 to allow ssh connection for remote access
 port 80 to allow http connections
 port 443 to allow https connections ( if needed in the future )